Real Talk with Carrie Giordano

 BRIAN ROTHMULLER

 TFK Kid Reporter Meyer Ballas spoke with Carrie Giordano, a sports photographer based in Los Angeles, California.
 She takes pictures on the field for two professional teams: the Los Angeles Dodgers and the Los Angeles Rams.
 Her job is to document important moments during the games.
-In September, Carrie captured a moment in baseball history: Dodgers pitcher Shohei Ohtani became the first player in MLB history to hit 50 home runs and steal 50 bases in a season.
+Throughout 2024, Giordano captured history in the making: Dodgers pitcher Shohei Ohtani became the first MLB player to hit 50 home runs and steal 50 bases in a season.

 Read the transcript below to learn about Giordano’s career in sports photography, in her own words.